 There are things you are supposed to do before you are wrongfully convicted.
 These include:

-- Hire a competent, defensive attorney: You will have to remain silent and hire someone conversant with the law to help protect your legal rights.
+Hire a competent, defensive attorney: You will have to remain silent and hire someone conversant with the law, like Attorney Stewart Salwin, to help protect your legal rights.

 Many people have undergone wrongful convictions since they couldn’t get the required evidence to counterattack the accuser.
 Some got jailed because they did not hire a reputable attorney to stand with them in a law court.
 When faced with such accusations, it’s crucial to gather the required evidence and get a competent lawyer to cancel the case and get acquitted.
 It’s never a good experience suffering or getting jailed for wrongful accusations.